 - Data Source: California Dept. of Education, DataQuest (Jun.
 2016).

 - Footnote: Per Education Code Section 48260, a truant student is defined as "a pupil subject to compulsory full-time education or to compulsory continuation education who is absent from school without a valid excuse three full days in one school year or tardy or absent for more than a 30-minute period during the school day without a valid excuse on three occasions in one school year, or any combination thereof."
 Unexcused absences resulting from suspensions are not included in the truancy figures.
 Years presented are the final year of a school year (e.g., 2014-2015 is shown as 2015).
 Note that some schools have changed the methods used to record student attendance, which could lead to inconsistencies in the data.
 LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 truant students.
 N/A means that data are not available.

-- Measures of Truancy, Suspensions & Expulsions on Kidsdata.org
+- Measures of School Attendance and Discipline on Kidsdata.org

 - Bullying and Harassment at School